Stay Inspired. Travel Further.

-There’s nothing like the unifying power of music to bring locals and travelers together.
-Madrid is a city where nightlife is practically a lifestyle, and the capital’s live music scene reflects its diversity: from gritty indie basements and smoky jazz lounges to grand flamenco tablaos and historic concert halls.
+There’s nothing like the unifying power of music to bring locals and travellers together.
+Madrid is a city where nightlife is practically a lifestyle, and the capital’s live music scene reflects its diversity: from indie basements and jazz clubs to flamenco tablaos and historic concert halls.

 Going out for drinks in Madrid isn’t just about cocktails and imported beers; it’s also about music.
 Many bars and venues host live performances, often without a cover charge.
 But if you’re looking to do something different, consider these two experiences: